 Example: The DNA tests that identified the bodies of the Romanovs, the Russian imperial family, utilized mtDNA from a sample provided by Prince Philip, who shares the same maternal line from Queen Victoria.

-Y Line Tests - More recently, the Y chromosome in the nuclear DNA is being used to establish family ties.
+Y-DNA Tests - The Y chromosome in the nuclear DNA can also be used to establish family ties.
 The Y chromosomal DNA test (usually referred to as Y DNA or Y-Line DNA) is only available for males, since the Y chromosome is only passed down the male line from father to son.
+In other words, women don't have a Y chromosome!
 Tiny chemical markers on the Y chromosome create a distinctive pattern, known as a haplotype, that distinguishes one male lineage from another.
 Shared markers can indicate relatedness between two men, though not the exact degree of the relationship.
 Y chromosome testing is most often used by individuals with the same last name to learn if they share a common ancestor.

 Example: The DNA tests supporting the probability that Thomas Jefferson fathered the last child of Sally Hemmings were based on Y-chromosome DNA samples from male descendants of Thomas Jefferson's paternal uncle, since there were no surviving male descendants from Jefferson's marriage.